ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Introduction

-This document specifies a modern abstract programming interface atop the high-level architecture for transport services defined in
+This document specifies a modern abstract programming interface (API) atop the high-level architecture for transport services defined in
 {{I-D.ietf-taps-arch}}.
 It supports the asynchronous, atomic transmission of messages over transport protocols and network paths dynamically selected at runtime.
-It is intended to replace the traditional BSD sockets API as the lowest common denominator interface to the transport layer, in an environment where endpoints have multiple interfaces and potential transport protocols to select from.
+It is intended to replace the traditional BSD sockets API as the common interface to the transport layer, in environments where endpoints select from multiple interfaces and potential transport protocols.

 As applications adopt this interface, they will benefit from a wide set of transport features that can evolve over time, and ensure that the system